How Chase Determines Bonus Eligibility

 Chase’s Southwest cards have their own set of bonus eligibility restrictions that interact with the Companion Pass strategy.

-The Southwest Family Restriction
+The Southwest Personal Product-Family Restriction

 Companion Pass Strategy